 If your child is currently at school, you should tell the school if you plan to educate them at home.
 The school must accept if you’re taking your child out completely.
 They can refuse if you want to send your child to school some of the time.

 If your child is attending school because of a school attendance order, you must get permission from your local council before you can educate them at home.

-As a parent, you must make sure your child receives a full-time education from the age of 5 but you don’t have to follow the national curriculum.
+You must make sure your child receives a full-time education from the age of 5, but you do not have to follow the national curriculum.

 The council can make an ‘informal enquiry’ to check your child is getting a suitable education at home.
 They can serve a school attendance order if they think your child needs to be taught at school.

 If your child has special educational needs (SEN)

 If your child has SEN and attends a special school, you’ll need to get the council’s permission to educate them at home.
 You do not need the council’s permission if your child attends a mainstream school, even if they have an education, health and care (EHC) plan.

 Read the elective home education guidance to find out more about:

 - your legal responsibilities when educating your child at home